skillrepos/copilot-hands-on/labs.md

 1. Create a new file called *explore.go* via the same approach as you used to create other files.

 2. This file should now be open in an editor tab.
 Let's say we want to seed a random number generator with Go.
 Let's ask Copilot to write a function to do that.
-Prompt it through the **CMD+I** interface using the statement below.
+Prompt it through the inline chat dialog interface using the statement below.
 Then you can accept the suggested code.

 ```
 write a function to seed a random number generator